ibouakl/formation-microservices/README.md

 ### D.2.
 Enable Zuul

-Add the annotation @EnableZuulProxy to ApiGatewayApplication
+Add the annotation @EnableZuulProxy to ApiGatewayApplication.java

 ### D.3.
 Register to eureka

-Add the annotation @EnableEurekaClient to ApiGatewayApplication
+Add the annotation @EnableEurekaClient to ApiGatewayApplication.java

 ### D.4.
 Configuration of routes
 ``` bash